wongcyrus/wongcyrus/README.md

 - 👋 Hi, I’m @wongcyrus from Hong Kong!
-- 👀 I’m interested in all cloud technolgies and love to build opensource tools!
+- 👀 I’m interested in all cloud technologies and love to build opensource tools!
 - 🌱 I keep learning AWS, Azure, and GCP.
 Also, I am interested in learning coding and level up my skills.
 - 💞️ I’m looking to collaborate on Cloud education related project!
 - 📫 How to reach me?
 Connect me in LinkedIn https://www.linkedin.com/in/cyruswong/